Three97/20190427/readme.md

 > **NOTE:** This project is not intended to be production mode.
 It's simply a proof of concept.

+_This code has been successfully tested on a Windows 10 Pro machine and a MacBook Pro._

 [DarkSky]: https://darksky.net/dev/docs
 [HerokuCorsAnywhere]: https://cors-anywhere.herokuapp.com/